andrewlunde/theta-edgenode-start9/README.md

-# Wrapper for gotty
+# Wrapper for Theta EdgeNode

-GoTTY is a simple, minimal project that serves as a template for creating a service that runs on StartOS.
+Theta EdgeNode is a simple, minimal project that serves as a template for creating a service that runs on StartOS.
 This repository creates the `s9pk` package that is installed to run `gotty` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies